-China's cell-based developer, Jimi Biotech, secure second round of funding within four months
+China's cell-based developer, Jimi Biotech, secures second round of funding within four months

 The cells used in the product were taken from young roosters in Hangzhou, and can be cooked in various ways, including steaming, frying, and boiling.
 Cao conducted a sensory evaluation of the product after trying it and said that the difference from traditional slaughter chicken in terms of color, smell, and taste was minimal, making it a very successful attempt.

 Cao believes that the two biggest challenges facing cultivated meat at the present stage are cost and taste.
 In terms of cost control, the culture medium accounts for the majority, and Jimi Biotech has now reduced the cost of the culture medium to around ¥100 (US$14.52), which is only 3% of the price of the culture medium on the market.
 The successful development of 100% cell-based meat prototype represents a significant breakthrough for Jimi in terms of product taste, proving the feasibility of pure animal cell products without plant scaffolding.

 It is worth mentioning that shortly before the release of this product, Jimi Biotech had just completed another round of funding, exclusively invested by Shiwei Capital.
 This round of ¥10 million (US$1.45 million) funding is the second that Jimi Biotech has received within four months.
 The previous round was around ¥20 million RMB (around US$3 million) invested by Plum Ventures, Fanqie Capital, Green Leaf Ventures and Joyvio Capital.
 Compared with the previous round of funding, Jimi has made more progress in reducing costs and building a underlying research and development platform - JEVOS (Jimi Evolution System), an automated, high-throughput, AI-driven cell evolution platform.